UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_05.md

 type: slides
 ---

-# Summary of your learning
+# What Did We Learn

 ---

-# Module Learning Outcomes
+# What Did We Learn

-In this module you've learned how to
+In this module, you've learned how to

 - Name files in a human- and machine-readable manner
 - Organize projects with a meaningful folder hierarchy